AI compute market signals and learning

 • Read next-generation rates against H100 and H200 benchmarks to see whether substitution is occurring.

 Market read: early B200 pricing can reflect optionality and urgency as much as ordinary rental cost.
 Follow actual deliverable capacity and comparable workload results before assuming a lasting premium.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake